JasonLab/AntibodyExclusion/README.md

 Guide to adding your own Screening Cells.

+The easy way is just entering your data into the TMQ dictionnaries already there.
+I recommend this method.

 Step 1

 Creating a dictionnary with your cell.
 Name it something like the Panel then cell number like VRA257_1